genesiscommunitysuccess/docs/versioned_docs/version-2023.1/04_web/02_web-components/04_presentation/03_banner.md

 `foundation-banner` extends `foundation-element`.

 The `banner` displays an important, succinct message, such as actions for users to address.
-It requires a user action to be dismissed.
+It remains displayed until it is dismissed by the user.

 Banners should be displayed at the top of the screen, below a top app bar.
-They’re persistent and nonmodal, allowing the user to ignore them or to interact with them at any time.
+They’re persistent and nonmodal, so the user can either ignore the banner or interact with it at any time.

 ## Set-up